 Automation & Electronics in Hardware

 Most of us are familiar with IR sensor-operated automatic glass doors at storefronts that reduce aircon leaks and maintain indoor air temperature optimally, providing much-needed touch-free entry.
 Many other technological innovations have found their way into our lives and projects such as electronic security with the use of video door phones, access control devices of various types, motorised curtains, blinds, louvers & awnings.
 What is new?!
-Profile integrated electronics with motors, chain operation using actuators to open and close windows including sensor integration for automatic opening and closing of windows (smart climate control) are new entrants into the Indian market.
+Profile-integrated electronics with motors, and chain operation using actuators to open and close windows including sensor integration for automatic opening and closing of windows (smart climate control) are new entrants into the Indian market.

 My inquisitiveness about technology in the building industry has led me to discover the following in recent times:

 Cable System Glazing (Alternative to Spider Glass Fins)

 This system is a hybrid of the spider glazing system and uses wire ropes/ cables to support the glass structure of the spider system instead of the conventional glass fins.
 Glass fins in spider systems limit the spans and are also pricier.
 The cable system thus effectively manages wind loads and enables larger span frameless glazing possibilities.
 The cable truss system and tension rod system are further variations of the same concept that come in handy while designing large-span glass structures.

 Electrochromic glass (smart glass or dynamic glass) is an electronically ‘tintable’ glass used for windows, skylights, façades, and curtain walls.
 Electrochromic glass can be directly controlled by building occupants or managed by integration with building automation.
 Users can operate automatic control settings to manage light, glare, energy use and colour rendering.
 This glass when used improves occupant comfort, maximises access to daylight and outdoor views, reduces energy costs and provides architects with more design freedom.